CIRCLES-project/CIRCLES-project.github.io/content/privacy/app.md

 # What Data Do We Collect, And How Do We Collect It?

-If you use the App to sign up for an account on a server provided by FUTO, then the <a href='/privacy.html'>Privacy Policy for circles.futo.org</a> applies to your use of that account.
+If you use the App to sign up for an account on a server provided by FUTO, then the <a href='/privacy/service/index.html'>Privacy Policy for circles.futo.org</a> applies to your use of that account.

 If you use the App with an account hosted on a third-party server, then there are only a few cases where FUTO may learn any information at all about your use of the App.

 * If you have the App configured to use Apple or Google push notifications, then FUTO's push notification gateway will be involved in delivering push notifications from Apple or Google to your device.
 Push notifications include information on the Matrix event that generated the push, including: the human-readable name and Matrix user identifier for the user who sent the event and the Matrix room identifier for the room containing the event.
 Android users who desire a greater level of privacy can configure the App to use UnifiedPush instead of Google Cloud Messaging.
 When a user on a third-party server receives a UnifiedPush notification, FUTO does not see the notification or learn anything about it.

 * If you obtained the App from the Google Play Store, and the App crashes, then we will receive a Firebase crash report.

+* If you sign up for our mailing list in the app, then we learn your email address.

 # What Data Do We Not Collect?